 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Join the team at Project Ability for their next exhibition 'ir/regular featuring work from neurodivergent artist Grant Glennie.
+Follow us on Facebook and join the What's On Scotland Group!Join the team at Project Ability for their next exhibition 'ir/regular featuring work from neurodivergent artist Grant Glennie.

 READ MORECome join us at the Gallery of Modern Art for a late opening celebrating Black History Month through art.